scalqa/scalqa/project/release/docs/static/guide/features/Data.md

 ## Use

 The Price object already contains specialized collections.
-To see what they are, look at [Float](../../api/scalqa/lang/Float$.html), the 'Alias' section contains same containers (but parameterized for Float)
+To see what they are, look at [Float](../../api/scalqa/lang/Float$.html), the 'Containers' section has the same collections (but parameterized for Float)

 Here are some usage examples: